 Patronizing is when you talk to someone like they are a child.
 It also means to show someone a high degree of respect, especially exaggeratedly or falsely.

-Often it is used to describe somebody who is condescending and snobbish, or when they act like someone else’s opinion doesn’t matter.
+Often it is used to describe somebody who is condescending and snobbish, or when acting like someone else’s opinion doesn’t matter.
 A patronizing person might also explain something in an unnecessarily complicated way- as if they’re speaking down to the other person.

 What does condescending mean?